MK2112/encrypted-sync/README.md

 # Paragon

-Paragon is a transparent encryption layer for OneDrive files.
-It works with your existing OneDrive client installation and requires no special configuration on OneDrive's side.
-Paragon automatically encrypts files with PGP before they sync to OneDrive and decrypts them when updated there.
+Paragon is a transparent encryption layer for sync folder files.
+It works with your existing sync folder client installation and requires no special configuration on sync folder's side.
+Paragon automatically encrypts files with PGP before they sync to sync folder and decrypts them when updated there.
 All encryption and decryption happens locally on your device, ensuring your sensitive data remains private.

 ## Features

-- Automatic PGP encryption of files before they sync to OneDrive
+- Automatic PGP encryption of files before they sync to sync folder
-- Automatic decryption of files when they're updated on OneDrive
+- Automatic decryption of files when they're updated on sync folder
-- Works with your existing OneDrive client installation
+- Works with your existing sync folder client installation
 - Real-time file monitoring for local changes
 - Event-based checking for remote changes